certara/pyDarwin/docs/Required_files.rst

 Note that whether the current model is one compartment or two is selected by the search algorithm and provided in the model :ref:`phenotype<phenotype>`.

-A diagram of the token structure is given in
+A diagram of the token structure is given below

 .. figure:: tokens.png

+Note the "nested token" - a token ("{K23~WT[1]}") within a token, circled in red.
+One level of nested tokens is permited. pyDarwin will first substitute the full text into the template, then scans the resulting text again.
+This nested token will then be found and the text from the {K23~WT[1]} token set will be substituted.

 Several notes:

 1. The :ref:`token stem<token stem>` is "ADVAN" and identifies the :ref:`token group<token group>`.
 This stem must be unique in the tokens groups.
 The token stem also  serves as the token key in the :ref:`token key-value pairs<token key-text pair>`.
 In this example, three replacements must be made in the template, in $SUBS, $PK and $THETA.
 In the template file, these will be coded as {ADVAN[1]}, {ADVAN[2]} and {ADVAN[3]}.
 Note the curly braces, these are required in the template, but not the tokens file.
 The indices correspond to the indices of the :ref:`tokens<token>` in the token set.
 In this case there are 3 :ref:`token key-value pairs<token key-text pair>` in each token set.
 There may be additional unused tokens (as may be the case with :ref:`nest tokens<nested tokens>`, but each token in the template file must have a corresponding token key-value pair in the tokens file.
 2 token sets in this token group, one coding for ADVAN1 and one coding for ADVAN3.

-1. New lines in JSON files are ignored.
+2. New lines in JSON files are ignored.
 To code a new line, enter the newline escape character "\\n".
 Similarly, a tab is coded as "\\t".

-2. Comments are not permitted in JSON files.
+3. Comments are not permitted in JSON files.
 However comments for the generated NMTRAN control file maybe included with the usual syntax ";".
+4. There is no dependency on the sequence of token sets in the file, any order is acceptable, they need not be in the same order as they appear in the :ref:`template file.<The template file>`

-3. All other JSON (`JSON<https://www.json.org/json-en.html>_`) rules apply.
+5. All other JSON (`JSON <https://www.json.org/json-en.html>`_ ) rules apply.